TikTok has cracked the code of how these digital natives prefer to communicate, and more than that, it’s changing the media landscape at large.

 Imagine you’re a bank.
 You send your customer an offer.
 It’s a video.
 It’s short.
 It’s personalised.
 If they don’t care about it, they swipe left.
 Then there’s another short offer and they swipe left.
 When one catches their eye and they want to learn more, they swipe up.
 The video is interactive, so it’s easy to take action.
 The interface is intuitive, and the CX is top-notch.

 Now let’s say you’re an airline.
 You want to show your customers their opportunities for travel.
 You already know how many miles they’ve earned and where they like going, whether it’s skiing, Bali or the beach.
 Show them glimpses of their next vacation.
 Let them update the video to select another destination or add the date they plan to go so they can share their excitement on social media.

 Making It Happen

-Enterprises already have the data to empower this personalization, but they don’t have a way to say it.
+Enterprises already have the data to empower this personalisation, but they don’t have a way to say it.
 TikTok provides part of the formula.

 - Keep it short.
 People are busy.
 They need to get the most important info in a matter of minutes, sometimes seconds.

 - Curate it.
-A customized video feed is ideal for discovery, drawing customers in so they spend longer exploring opportunities with your brand.
+A customised video feed is ideal for discovery, drawing customers in so they spend longer exploring opportunities with your brand.

 - Make it personal.
-Personalization makes digital experiences more human and immediately relevant.
+Personalisation makes digital experiences more human and immediately relevant.

-- Make it customizable and shareable.
+- Make it customisable and shareable.
 Free your audience to become creators.
 Make it easy for them to spotlight themselves (and, by association, you) to drive virality.